The Architect (Paloma Faith album): Background

+Release and promotion

 Singles

-The album's first single was the disco-tinged "Crybaby", written in collaboration with the producer Starsmith.
-It was made available for streaming and download on 31 August 2017.
+Faith released the lead single from the album, "Crybaby" on 31 August 2017, in the process announcing the release date, before putting the album up for pre-order on 22 September 2017, along with the tracklisting and album artwork.
+The song was made available for streaming and download on 31 August 2017, written in collaboration with the producer Starsmith.
+She also confirmed a collaboration with actor Samuel L. Jackson.
 The song's dystopian-themed music video was directed by Thomas James, and was released on 22 September 2017 alongside the album pre-order and the release of tour dates for Faith's 2018 UK arena tour.
 The song peaked at number 36 on the UK Singles Chart.
-On 22 October it was announced that "Guilty" would be the second single.
+On 22 October, it was announced that "Guilty" would be the second single.

 On 24 January, Faith announced through an Instagram post that "'Til I'm Done" would be released the following day as the third single from the recording; this information was later posted on different websites, in which it was stated that the single would impact radio stations on 16 February while a remix EP would be released on 2 February.
 Faith's cover of "Make Your Own Kind of Music" was announced in April 2018 to be included on the album's digital track listing, thus becoming its fourth official single.
 The song was included on the track listing on 20 April 2018, over a month after the cover's original release date.
 "Warrior" was released as the fifth single on 6 July 2018.

 "Loyal" was released as the first single from the Zeitgeist Edition with an accompanying lyric video on 11 October 2018.

+Tour

+Faith announced a 2018 UK and Ireland arena tour in support of The Architect, set to kick off on March 2 in Leeds.
+The tour includes stops in major cities such as Glasgow, Manchester, London, and Dublin.
+Tickets went on sale on September 29 at 9am.

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, The Architect received an average score of 72 based on six reviews, indicating "generally favourable reviews".

+Matt Collar of AllMusic described The Architect as a polished and emotionally resonant blend of pop, disco, and R&B that balances high-profile collaborations with Faith's distinctive artistic voice and socially conscious themes.
+Dave Simpson of The Guardian noted that while The Architect is presented by Faith as a "political with a small 'p'" album, much of it still plays like a retro soul-pop record focused on love and heartache, with socially conscious messages often coming across as vague or understated.
+Nick Levine of NME noted that despite Faith's political intent on the album, its glossy retro-pop sound and vague lyrics make it feel like a continuation of her previous work rather than a clear social commentary.